Phonics: United States

 In 2021, the State of Connecticut passed an act concerning the "right to read" that will take effect in 2023.
 It requires education standards that are evidenced-based and scientifically based and focused on competency in the five areas of reading: phonemic awareness, phonics, fluency, vocabulary development, and reading fluency, including oral skills and reading comprehension.
 In the same year, the state of North Carolina passed a bill requiring that the teaching of reading be based on the science of reading.

 Between 2013 and 2022, 30 States have passed laws or implemented new policies related to evidence-based reading instruction.
 In some instances, this requires the teaching of phonics in an explicit and systematic manner.
 However, these requirements are not uniform and may prove difficult to implement as "old practices prove hard to shake".

+In 2023, New York City set about to require schools to teach reading with an emphasis on phonics.
+In that city, less than half of the students from the third grade to the eighth grade of school scored as proficient on state reading exams.
+More than 63% of Black and Hispanic test-takers did not make the grade.
+Elementary school teachers will have to implement one of three comprehensive reading programs over the next couple of years.
+The United Federation of Teachers celebrated the announcement, but the local principals union was "not satisfied" with the lack of choice.
+All but two of the school superintendents chose the most traditional of the three choices, with explicit and systematic instruction in foundational literacy skills such as vocabulary and reading comprehension.

+The University of Florida Literacy Institute has released its UFLI Foundations Toolbox containing 128 lessons in teaching reading using phonics.